-4. The Clymb – Does a fantastic job of explaining who sent the referral and then even adds a special note from the sender (this is a prefilled message – but it gives it a personal touch).
+The Clymb does a fantastic job of explaining who sent the referral and then even adds a special note from the sender (this is a prefilled message, but it gives it a personal touch).

 “Check out this site, The Clymb.com.
 It’s a members-only website featuring premium Outdoor brands at up to 70% off retail prices!
 Membership is free, and since I invited you, you’ll receive an instant $10 shopping credit towards your first purchase of $50 or more!”

-5. Fiverr – Uses a simple message to real referrals in.
-They provide who sent the referral and they even give a little information on what they do.
+Fiverr uses a simple message to reel referrals in.
+They provide who sent the referral and they even give a little information on what it does.

 “(Name) is tired of keeping Fiverr a secret.
 Fiverr is the world’s largest marketplace for services, where you can get everything you need at an unbeatable value.
 Sounds too good to be true?
 See for yourself!”